sameepv21/Guidance_ML/Deployment.md

         * Delete the comments if any.
         * Change the root path to where your index.html file is located i.e /var/www.
         * **Link sites-available** and sites-enabled from the command provided below.
-        * Test for syntax error in nginx and restart nginx.
+        * Test for syntax error (perform config test) in nginx and restart nginx.
         * By now this is what your configuration file should contain
             * ```sh
               server {